untillpro/scm4j/scm4j-vcs-api/README.md

 	- named as "lock_" + folder name
 - Abstract Test
 	- Base functional tests of VCS-related functions which are exposed by IVCS.
 To implement test for a certain IVCS implementation (Git, SVN, etc) just implement VCSAbstractTest subclass.
 It is not neccesary to implement additional tests.

-	-
-# Working Copy locking method
+# Working Copy locking way
 On `IVCSLockedWorkingCopy` instance creation a special Lock File is created for each Working Folder.
 This file is opening with exclusive lock so any other process can not open it again.
 So to che if a folder free need to try to lock according Lock File.
 If success then this folder was free and can be assigned to current `IVCSLockedWorkingCopy` instance.
 Otherwise folder is locked and we need to check other folders.
 If there are no folders left then new folder is created and locked.

 # Using Locked Working Copy